While getting actual one-week insurance is pretty tough, several alternatives can provide the necessary short-term coverage:

 Although MoneyGeek partners with some of the companies we recommend, our content is written and reviewed by an independent team of writers, editors and licensed agents.
 Learn more about our editorial policies and expert editorial team.

-Evaluate how much coverage aligns with your needs, even for short-term requirements like a week.
+Consider how much coverage you need, even for short-term requirements like a week.
 Factors to consider include:

 - Will you be driving in areas with higher crime rates?